Cantido/qlearner/README.md

 #### Environment

-Implementations of the `Environment` interface represent some system (real-world or otherwise) that you are trying to affect.
+Implementations of the **Environment** interface represent some system (real-world or otherwise) that you are trying to affect.
 This program will use a single instance of an `Environment` class to fetch data on ever learning iteration.

 #### State

-Implementations of `State` are returned by `Environment` classes via `Environment.getState()`, and represent a certain condition of the system you are trying to affect.
+Implementations of the **State** interface are returned by `Environment` classes via `Environment.getState()`, and represent a certain condition of the system you are trying to affect.
 If an `Environment` class is a temperature sensor, a `State` class would be an individual temperature reading.

 A `State` class has a `Reward` value, that represents how desirable it is.
 This program tries to maximize positive rewards and minimize negative rewards.